Make sure extension cords used outdoors have a UL label indicating that they're suitable for outdoor use.

 Don't run cords under rugs or rest furniture on them.
-They may be damaged or overheat.
+This may cause damage and allow cords to overheat.

-Keep one or more fire extinguishers in your home and be sure everyone knows where to find them and how to use them.
+Keep one or more fire extinguisher in your home and be sure everyone knows where to find them and how to use them.

 Change your smoke alarm batteries regularly.
-Many people use the switch to and from daylight savings time as a reminder to change batteries.
+Many people use the switch to and from daylight saving time as a reminder to change batteries.

 Utility equipment and property

-Never climb on utility equipment including poles, transformers (green boxes), or substation fences.
+Never climb on utility equipment such as poles, transformers (green boxes), and substation fences.

 Fly kites, balloons, and model airplanes in open areas far from overhead electrical lines.

 Keep ladders away from overhead lines.
 If you use a straight ladder, follow the four-to-one rule: Place the ladder base one foot away from the object on which it leans for every four feet of height to the ladder's resting point.